VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/README.md

 - **Chapter 9: Summary**
      - Workshop summary and closing

-- **Bonus Chapter 1: Indirect Syscalls-Dynamically retrieved SSNs**
+- **Bonus Chapter 1: Indirect Syscalls - dynamically retrieved SSNs**
      - We want to further develop our indirect syscall dropper so that the SSNs are no longer hardcoded, but are retrieved dynamically from ntdll.dll at runtime.

 - **Bonus Chapter 2: Indirect Syscalls and hooks by EDRs**